Talhamuhammadali/Chat-with-knowledge-graphs/README.md

 ## Project One
 Experimenting with creating a basic agent that can use the available data to answer basic question from graph database.
 Its not graph rag yet but normal tool based retreival using parameterized queries.
+### Learnings

+- I am creating my own llms router but i will use the langchains init model a test it if it works with gpt-5-codex